-Starring in one of the greatest games ever made, Beyond Good & Evil, Jade takes in a large amount of orphaned children after their parents are killed in an alien invasion.
-Although she has a little help from her “uncle” Pey’j, Jade takes care of most of the children on her own, working as a freelance photographer to help pay the bills and put food on the table.
+Starring in one of the greatest games ever made, Beyond Good & Evil, Jade takes in plenty of orphaned children after their parents are killed in an alien invasion.
+Although she has a little help from her “uncle” Pey, Jade takes care of most of the children on her own, working as a freelance photographer to help pay the bills and put food on the table.

 Even in the opening sequence of the game, Jade risks her life to save the children she has tried so hard to protect.